CrowdEmotion/respondent-video-capture-kit/flash/README.md

 			1. `js/vrtk.min.js`
 			2. `js/vrtk.min.css`

-1. Include this html code in the *body* of your page `<div id="vrt"></div>`
+1. Include this html code in the *body* of your page:
+     `<div id="vrt"></div>`

 1. Initialize PlayCorder
-Paycorder can be initializated in two ways (using multiple parameters or one javascript object)
+Paycorder can be initializated in two ways (using multiple parameters or one Javascript object)

 ###### Multiple parameters (deprecated)